Resynth-Minecraft-Mod/Resynth-Mod/README.md

 ## Work In Progress
 This mod is still in its first stages of development, so some features are missing and most numbers still need to be balanced.
+A website is also in the works.

+## Curse Forge
+This mod has a page over [here] at Curse Forge(https://www.curseforge.com/minecraft/mc-mods/resynth).